 As a final challenge, the school (including the staff) reflected on the idea of responsibility.
 Here are just a few...

-The second half of Autumn term focused on community, fellowship and friendship.
-Our Collective Worship laid the foundation, which was then brought to life through our curriculum topic and the big finale...
+In Collective Worship, children explored the story of Jesus and the Paralysed Man (Luke 5:17-26).
+The concept of 'Koinonia' (community and friendship) was reflected upon and brought to life through our curriculum topic and the big finale...
 The wonderful outdoor Christmas market which brought our community back together after some tough times.
+They also used their Art, Design and Technology lessons to create some joyous products for the community!

 For Christmas, children also explored the First Christmas Story.
 They learned some amazing new writing skills and used these to retell the story.
+That story, they turned into a gift...
 I have to say, they are brilliant!

-This Spring, in our Collective Worship and beyond, we explored the values of wisdom and perseverance.
+In our Collective Worship and beyond, we have also explored the values of wisdom and perseverance.
 Can we improve our planet by gathering knowledge, which will help us make the right decisions and then have the perseverance to see them through?
 We made some great progress thus far and will persevere to ensure we reach our long term goals for our school, community and the planet!

-In the first half term of the summer term, we explored the values of 'serving others' and 'being generous'.
-How?
+How did we explore the values of 'serving others' and 'being generous'?
 By turning the school into a restaurant for the local community!
 The children are serving others and the community are being generous by paying for the food... with food for the local food bank!
-We are also planning to host a fantastic Jubilee day for the community too!
+We also hosted a fantastic Jubilee day for the community too!

 Take a look at all the food donated to our restaurant for the local food bank!